iotserver24/Starlin/docs/COMPARISON.md

 1. **Context isolation**: One file = one feature.
 AI doesn't need to read 50 config files to add a page.
 2. **Predictable Naming**: `pages/about.js` is always `/about`.
 No complex routing configurations to hallucinate.
 3. **No Boilerplate**: Functions return strings.
 No complex JSX compilation or hook rules (`useEffect` dependencies, etc.) that trip up AI.
+4. **Resilient Rendering**: With the new VDOM, even if the AI generates slightly messy HTML, Starlin handles the updates gracefully without losing user state.

 ## 🎯 Recommendation